-- Note: 1) A carrier using a claims-based ACR method will normally not have a Medicare loading. - 2) A carrier claiming a Medicare loading must have appropriate documentation to justify the distribution of its Medicare population submitted in QG9.
+- Note: 1) A carrier using a claims-based ACR method will normally not have a Medicare loading.
+The carrier must show the amount of COB claims from HCFA. - 2) A carrier claiming a Medicare loading must have appropriate documentation to justify the distribution of its Medicare population submitted in QG9.